Section 22.3 Electric Flux

 Flux can be described as how much of something flows perpendicularly through an area.
-Common examples of flux might be how much water flows through the surface of your faucet, or how many photons travel through the opening of a telescope.
+Common examples of flux might be how much water flows through the surface of your faucet, how many photons travel through the opening of a telescope, or how much wind flows through a window.
 We can also think about the electric flux:

 \begin{equation*}